Madeleine Cake

 Instructions

-6. Using a rubber spatula, fold one quarter of the whipped egg whites into the batter.
-Gently fold in the remainder of the whipped egg whites.
-Put batter into prepared pan and sprinkle with brown sugar, if desired.
+4. Using a rubber spatula, fold ¼ of the egg whites into the batter.
+Gently fold in the remainder of the whipped egg whites, scoop into prepared pan, and smooth the surface.
+Optionally sprinkle brown sugar on top.

 Subscribe to Recipes